-Privacy and security I can describe how online information about me could be seen by others.
-I can describe and explain some rules for keeping my information private.
-I can explain what passwords are and can use passwords for my accounts and devices.
-I can explain how many devices in my home could be connected to the internet and can list some of those devices.
-Copyright and ownership I can describe why other people's work belongs to them.
-I can recognise that content on the internet may belong to other people.
+Privacy and security can describe how online information about me could be seen by others. can describe and explain some rules for keeping my information private. can explain what passwords are and can use passwords for my accounts and devices. can explain how many devices in my home could be connected to the internet and can list some of those devices. of those devises.
+Copyright and ownership can describe why other people's work belongs to them. can recognise that content on the internet may belong to other people. cult recognise that content on the internet may belong to other people.